ASCENIV™ is the only IVIG produced from blending RSV plasma and normal source plasma1*

 ASCENIV™ is the only IVIG produced from blending RSV plasma and normal source plasma*1

-FDA=US Food and Drug Administration; IGIV=immune globulin intravenous.
+FDA=US Food and Drug Administration; IVIG= intravenous immune globulin.

 Indication

-ASCENIV (immune globulin intravenous, human – slra) is a 10% immune globulin liquid for intravenous injection, indicated for the treatment of primary humoral immunodeficiency (PI) in adults and adolescents (12 to 17 years of age).
+ASCENIV™ (immune globulin intravenous, human–slra) is a 10% immune globulin liquid for intravenous injection, indicated for the treatment of primary humoral immunodeficiency (PI) in adults and pediatric patients (2 years of age and older).
 PI includes, but is not limited to, the humoral immune defect in congenital agammaglobulinemia, common variable immunodeficiency (CVID), X linked agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies (SCID).

 WARNING: THROMBOSIS, RENAL DYSFUNCTION AND ACUTE RENAL FAILURE

-- Thrombosis may occur with immune globulin (IGIV) products, including ASCENIV.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
-Thrombosis may occur in the absence of known risk factors.
+- Thrombosis may occur with immune globulin intravenous (IGIV) products, including ASCENIV.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.

-- Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur with the administration of IVIG products in predisposed patients.
+- Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur with the administration of IGIV products in predisposed patients.
+Such events require immediate medical intervention, if not recognized or managed appropriately, may result in persistent or significant disability or lead to fatal outcome.

 - For patients at risk of thrombosis, renal dysfunction or renal failure, administer ASCENIV at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.